St Clair Thomson

-Sir St Clair Thomson (28 July 1859 – 29 January 1943) was a British surgeon and professor of laryngology.
+St Clair Thomson (1859–1943) was a leading British laryngologist and surgeon.
+After training under Sir Joseph Lister, he became a prominent throat physician to King Edward VII, a Professor at King’s College Hospital, and President of the Royal Society of Medicine.

 Life

-Thomson was born at Fahan (pronounced 'Fawn'), a village in Inishowen in County Donegal on the north coast of Ulster, the northern province in Ireland, the seventh child of the five sons and three daughters of John Gibson Thomson of Ardrishaig, Argyllshire, Scotland, civil engineer, a pupil of Thomas Telford, and his wife Catherine, a daughter of John Sinclair of Lochaline House, Morven, Sound of Mull.
+Thomson was born at Fahan (pronounced 'Fawn'), a village in Inishowen in County Donegal on the north coast of Ulster, the northern province in Ireland, the seventh child of the five sons and three daughters of John Gibson Thomson of Ardrishaig, Argyllshire, Scotland, civil engineer, a pupil of Thomas Telford, and his wife Catherine, a daughter of John Sinclair of Lochaline, Morven, Sound of Mull.
 He was educated at the village school in Ardrishaig till he was ten, when he went to study at King's School, Peterborough, later gaining medical experience in general practice while apprenticed to his eldest brother William Sinclair-Thomson MD.
-Thomson's medical studies, started privately, continued from 1877 at King's College London where he gained the qualifications MRCS (Member of the Royal College of Surgeons) in 1881 and MB (Bachelor of Medicine) in 1883.
+Thomson's medical studies, started privately, continued from 1877 at King's College London.
+He entered King's College Hospital on 1 October 1877, the same day that Joseph Lister took up his appointment as Professor of Clinical Surgery.
+He gained the qualifications MRCS (Member of the Royal College of Surgeons) in 1881 and MB (Bachelor of Medicine) in 1883.
 He then became house surgeon to Sir Joseph Lister at King's College Hospital.